-The difference between fixed and non-fixed VoIP numbers isn’t particularly complex, though it may not be readily apparent to someone who doesn’t fully understand voice over internet protocol.
+The difference between fixed and non-fixed VoIP numbers isn’t particularly complex, though it may not be readily apparent to someone who doesn’t fully understand VoIP.
 In short, fixed VoIP phone numbers are associated with an account holder’s physical address while non-fixed VoIP numbers aren’t fixed to any specific address.

 While that sentence summarizes the core difference between fixed and non-fixed phone lines, there are many finer points to understand about each of these.
 Pros and cons for fixed versus non-fixed VoIP numbers range from one having more security and reputability to the other being easier to set up and offering greater flexibility.

 - How Does a VoIP Number Work?